Updated July 2022

 - I have an MS degree in CS.
 If I get accepted to your PhD program, do I have to take all those classes over again?

 ADDITIONAL PROGRAM QUESTIONS

 - Application Fee:

 Questions Before Applying to the CSE Graduate Program

 For directions on how to apply, please visit the web page for Graduate Admission Requirements.

 The Fall 2022 application is currently CLOSED for Fall 2022 admission.
 The application will reopen in September 2022 for Fall 2023 admission.

 Completed applications submitted by the deadline will be reviewed.
 However, applicants are discouraged from waiting until the last moment to apply as the application review process begins almost immediately after the deadline.
 Application review continues throughout the admission cycle with our final offers typically going out by the beginning of April.

 The application deadline is a hard deadline and exceptions will not be made for late applications.
-If it is safe to do so in your area, applicants are strongly encouraged to take the GRE or TOEFL no later than October so that their score reports can be received by the application deadline.
+If it is safe to do so in your area, applicants are strongly encouraged to take their required tests (GRE, TOEFL, and/or IELTS) no later than October so that their score reports can be received by the application deadline.

 The answer to this question depends upon your individual career goals.
 Our PhD program is designed for students interested in research in computer science and computer engineering.
 The program prepares individuals for a career in academia as a professor at a research university or liberal arts college, or as a researcher in an industry or government research laboratory.
 The program typically takes 4-6 years to complete.